DS-6030 Homework Module 2

 1. Find a model for predicting the average fare on a new route:

 (2.4) Partition the data into training and holdout sets.
-The model will be fit to the training data and evaluated on the holdout set. (see DS-6030: Creating an initial split of the data into training and holdout set) (1 point - coding)
+The model will be fit to the training data and evaluated on the holdout set. (see Machine learning with tidymodels: Creating an initial split of the data into training and holdout set) (1 point - coding)

-(2.6) Taking the results from (2.2), (2.3), and (2.5) into account, build a model that includes only the most important predictors.
+(2.7) Taking the results from (2.2), (2.3), and (2.5) into account, build a model that includes only the most important predictors you identified.
 Determine the model performance and compare with the full model from (2.5).
 (2 points - coding/discussion)